vmware-tanzu/tanzu-dev-portal/content/practices/event-storming-process-modelling/index.md

    Each board needs to be arranged to prepare for the exercise and introduce the new grammar.
 This can be done when you create a new board or as you start modelling a process.
    - Add a grammar legend to your board (as shown below with grammar definition).
    - Preconditions: Identify events which need to have happened before this process can begin and put them in a grayed area on the left under the title Preconditions.
-   - Postconditions: Identify at least one suitable event which describes the optimal outcome of the process.
+   - Post-conditions: Identify at least one suitable event which describes the optimal outcome of the process.
-   - Arrange any remaining events in chronological order from left to right between the preconditions and postconditions.
+   - Arrange any remaining events in chronological order from left to right between the preconditions and post-conditions.
 Do not worry about accuracy.
 As the events are narrated, be prepared to change, add or remove events.
 4. #### First Narration
    As described in the prerequisites, when moving from the storming board you will have chosen a flow of interest to model.
 Usually the main goal of the first narration is to complete this flow to a satisfactory golden path outcome.
 A golden path is a flow through a process, where everything goes smoothly and no failures or issues arise.